mritunjaysharma394/vowpal-wiki/Tutorial.md

 Every example uses two lines.
 The first line has the prediction, and the second line has one entry per feature.
 Looking at the first feature, we see:

-    ^price:43641:0.23:0@0.25
+    price:43641:0.23:0@0.25

-The `^price` is the original feature.
-If you use a namespace, it appears before `^`.
+The `price` is the original feature.
+If you use a namespace, it appears before `^` (i.e. `Namespace^Feature`).
 Namespaces are an advanced feature which allows you to group features and operate them on-the-fly, in the core of VW with the options: `-q XY` (cross a pair of name-spaces), `--cubic XYZ` (cross 3 name-spaces), `--lrq XYn` (low-rank quadratic interactions), and `--ignore X` (skip all features belonging to a name-space).

 `43641` is the index of the feature, computed by a hash function on the feature name.